Dental Public Health Program

 |Number of Positions||3|

-The Dental Public Health training program is an intensive 12-month program ideally suited to dentists with MPH or equivalent degrees who wish to pursuit leadership careers in public health.
-The program is accredited by the Commission on Dental Accreditation (CODA).
+The Dental Public Health training program is an intensive 12-month program ideally suited to dentists with MPH or equivalent degrees who wish to pursue leadership careers in public health.
 Dentists who successfully complete the program are awarded a Certificate of Advanced Studies in Dental Public Health.
 Graduates are eligible, upon examination, to become Diplomates of the American Board of Dental Public Health.
+The program is accredited by the Commission on Dental Accreditation (CODA).

 What is Dental Public Health?

 Dental Public Health (DPH) is the science and art of preventing and controlling dental diseases and promoting health through organized community efforts.
 Dental Public Health is one of the recognized specialties of Dentistry in the United States.

 Columbia University's College of Dental Medicine presents an ideal environment for the practice of dental public health, a natural laboratory where ideas are conceptualized and pilot-tested.
 The College is located in the northern Manhattan neighborhood of Washington Heights, which is geographically close to the Harlem community.
 Both communities have a diverse underserved population.
 The College participates in various initiatives to help the local community overcome the burden of oral dental disease and offers a multitude of community-oriented educational opportunities to trainees.